nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2b.
-User requests to mark a specific person as absent in the list.
+User requests to mark a specific student as absent in the list.

-    * 2b1. tApp marks the person as absent.
+    * 2b1. tApp marks the student as absent.

       Use case ends.